Skip to content

 Breakpoints

-• In CSS, media queries are the main method for implementing breakpoints.
-By using conditions such as min-width, you can apply styles only when the viewport matches certain criteria.
+In CSS, media queries are used to implement breakpoints through conditions such as min-width, which apply styles only when the viewport meets defined criteria.

 Available breakpoints